6. Q. What are two of the most important aspects of intelligence?

 51. Q. Para 42 What is Intelligence Production?

-52. Q. Para 42 What do Intelligence Analyst Produce?
+52. Q. Para 42 What do Intelligence analysts Produce?

-A: Analysts Create Intelligence Products, Conclusions, or Projections regarding Threats and Relevant Aspects of the Operational Environment to answer Known or Anticipated requirements in an Effective Format
+A: Analysts Create Intelligence Products, Conclusions, or Projections regarding Threats and Relevant Aspects of the Operational Environment.

 54. Q. Para 49 What is All-Source Intelligence?